 The Twi'lek stood.
-"Flight Officer Dlarit, how long was it between the time you reported speaking to Corran and the provious time you had speken to him?"
-"An hour "
+"Flight Officer Dlarit, how long was it between the time you reported speaking to Corran and the previous time you had spoken to him?"

-previous time you had spoken to him?"
 "An hour."

-"Now, you just testified that you saw Corran speak with
+"Now, you just testified that you saw Corran speak with Captain Celchu.

-Captain Celchu.
 Did you see Lieutenant Horn speak with anyone else before speaking with Captain Celchu?"